ncbi/vadr/documentation/advbuild.md

 occurs.
 To do this, we can modify our model by adding an **alternative feature** for the attachment glycoprotein CDS.

+Adding an alternative feature for a CDS requires two steps:

+Step 1.
+Manually edit the model info file `rsv-models2/rsv.minfo` in a text editor.

+Step 2.
+Add one (or more) protein sequences to the blastx protein
+     library that correspond to the alternative CDS feature, like we did to address the common `deletinp` alerts above.

-To do this we will need to manually edit the model info file `rsv-models2/rsv.minfo` in a text editor.
-We want to make an alternative stop position for the attachment glycoprotein CDS.
+In step 1, we want to make an alternative stop position for the attachment glycoprotein CDS.
 To do this we will add an additional CDS feature to the model info file.
 Currently the two lines pertaining to the CDS and associated gene feature are:

 ```
 FEATURE MZ516105 type:"gene" coords:"4688..5620:+" parent_idx_str:"GBNULL" gene:"G"